ali-sdk/ali-oss/README.md

   - sourceBucketName {String} the source bucket name
 - [options] {Object} optional parameters
   - [timeout] {Number} the operation timeout
-  - [headers] {Object} extra headers, detail see [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616.html)
+  - [headers] {Object} The following request header is used for the source objects specified by x-oss-copy-source.
-    - 'x-oss-copy-source-if-match' <br>
+    - 'x-oss-copy-source-if-match'   default none<br>
     If the ETAG value of the source object is equal to the ETAG value provided by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.
-    - 'x-oss-copy-source-if-none-match' <br>
+    - 'x-oss-copy-source-if-none-match'   default none<br>
     If the source object has not been modified since the time specified by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.
-    - 'x-oss-copy-source-if-unmodified-since' <br>
+    - 'x-oss-copy-source-if-unmodified-since'   default none<br>
     If the time specified by the received parameter is the same as or later than the modification time of the file, the system transfers the file normally, and returns 200 OK; otherwise, the system returns 412 Precondition Failed.
-    - 'x-oss-copy-source-if-modified-since' <br>
+    - 'x-oss-copy-source-if-modified-since'   default none<br>
     If the source object has been modified since the time specified by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.